Markmwaura/javaencapsulation/README.md

 # javaencapsulation
-This is a java repository showing the building blocks of a java program.In this caseencapsulation
+This is a java repository showing the building blocks of a java program, such as encapsulation